Looking To Amp Up Your Productivity?

 There are also lots of cool mac apps that you can use to enhance your productivity.
 You can use some of them with your headphones, and with other ones you can install on your computer to cut out distractions.

-The Five Best Mac Apps to Enhance Your Productivity:
+3. Use Mac Apps to Enhance Your Productivity:

 If you work primarily from your own Macbook, then you know just how easy it is to get distracted by an iMessage notification or email notification popping up in the top right corner.
 That’s not even mentioning the quick trips to social media that suddenly turn into hour-long browsing sessions.

 These interruptions in your workflow can keep you from finishing the tasks you planned for the day, making your productivity drop significantly and putting your goals a little further out of reach.
 Fortunately, there are five amazing Mac apps that can help you get out of that procrastination rut and enhance your workflow significantly.